 - Public sector equalities duties.

-“Essential” and “compulsory” are sometimes used as ‘catch-all’ terms to describe both statutory and mandatory training, making it clear that staff must complete it.
+“Essential” and “compulsory” can be used as ‘catch-all’ terms to describe both statutory and mandatory training, making it clear that staff must complete it.
 ‘StatMand’ is an informal term, blending statutory and mandatory together.

-Mandatory training ensures you have the knowledge and skills, both to deliver safe and effective care, and reduce the risk of harm to you, your nursing colleagues and importantly to your patients, families and the public.
+Mandatory training ensures you have the knowledge and skills to deliver safe and effective care, and reduces the risk of harm to you, your nursing colleagues, your patients, their families and the public.
 Back injuries, for example, were once common among nurses.
-But the provision of effective equipment and training in safe moving and handling of patients has reduced the incidence of back injuries significantly.
+However, the provision of effective equipment and training in the safe moving and handling of patients has reduced the incidence of back injuries significantly.

 If you are employed as bank staff or by an agency, you need to ensure that you have accessed the mandatory training offered.
 When working in new settings, and with unfamiliar policies and procedures, you must seek guidance and training to ensure you are working safely in that environment.

-As a registered nurse you are also required to undertake at least 35 hours CPD over three years.
-This is additional to any mandatory or statutory training that an organisation may provide.
-Only learning activities that are directly related to your scope of practice and professional development can be used as evidence for your hours of CPD for NMC revalidation purposes.
+As a registered nurse, you must also undertake at least 35 hours CPD over three years, over and above any mandatory or statutory training that an organisation may provide.
+Only learning activities related to your scope of practice and professional development can be used as evidence for your hours of CPD for NMC revalidation purposes.

 If you are unable to complete your mandatory training because the training is cancelled, or you have not been released from your work, it is very important that you keep a record.
 Career and pay progression could be stopped if you have not completed all mandatory training, so it is vital you have evidence if you believe that this was through no fault of your own.
 Contact your local RCN learning rep, or branch, if you have concerns about the provision of mandatory training in your organisation.

 The RCN has more than 300 accredited safety representatives working across all health care sectors.
 They play a valuable role in supporting workforce health, safety and wellbeing and are a great source of support and advice on health and safety issues.
-Contact the RCN Customer Service Centre on 0345 772 6100 for more information or visit: rcn.org.uk/reps
+Contact our advice team for more information or visit: rcn.org.uk/reps